mincongzhang/AAD/aad_backward_mode_detail.md

 With our dual number solution, we are decomposing calculations into elementary steps and getting the derivative of each step.
 So the first derivative we get is $\frac{\partial f}{\partial x}$, then $\frac{\partial g}{\partial f}$ and eventually $\frac{\partial h}{\partial g}$.

-One more concrete example, let's have a function:
+One more concrete example, let's have a function and its derivative:

 $$y = sin[(2x)^2]$$